josephwyang/josephwyang/README.md

-- 👋 hi, I’m Joseph!
+👋  hi, I’m Joseph
-- 👀 I’m interested in coding and music.
+👀  interested in coding, logic, and music
-- 🌱 I’m currently learning how to code.
+🌱  currently learning how to code
-- 💞️ I’m looking to collaborate on ...
-- 📫 email: josephwyang@gmail.com
+📫  email: josephwyang@gmail.com